NitorCreations/intune-fedora/README.md

 If it says at the end that the devide is not comliant, check the details, it may be that you just need to wait for a while and refresh the status.

+It may take up to 4 hours for your device to appear in Iron Bank user interface, as the data is synchronized every 4 hours.

 ### Details

 Official insructions: <https://learn.microsoft.com/en-us/mem/intune/user-help/enroll-device-linux>